 University of Houston

-The University of Houston offers 119 master's degrees, 47 doctoral degrees, and three professional degree programs (in Law, Optometry and Pharmacy).
-Many of these programs are nationally recognized, with 10 of them ranked among the Top 50 in the country.
+The University of Houston offers 111 master's degrees, 47 doctoral degrees, and four professional degree programs (in Law, Medicine, Optometry and Pharmacy).
+Many of these programs are nationally recognized, with four programs ranked in the Top 10 and 20 programs ranked among the Top 50 in the country.
 In particular, the entrepreneurship program in the C.T.
 Bauer College of Business that has been ranked among the top three by Entrepreneur Magazine and the Princeton Review for nearly a decade.
 Additionally, the UH Law Center and the Graduate College of Social Work are consistently ranked in the top tier nationally.

-With more than $151 million in research expenditures in FY 2016*, the University of Houston is home to five national research centers and 25 university research centers and institutes.
-In order to enable scholars to explore emerging research areas and work more effectively with industry, other research organizations and the community, the University has established six interdisciplinary research clusters.
-These clusters are powerful centers of creativity where teams of researchers from a wide range of disciplines collaborate across traditional boundaries to bring research knowledge to bear on issues of intellectual, scientific, social, economic, environmental and cultural importance.
+With more than $203 million* in research expenditures in FY 2021, the University of Houston is home to eight national research centers and 28 university research centers and institutes.
+To enable scholars to explore emerging research areas and work more effectively with industry, other research organizations and the community, the University has established five interdisciplinary research areas.
+These are powerful centers of creativity where teams of researchers from a wide range of disciplines collaborate across traditional boundaries to bring research knowledge to bear on issues of intellectual, scientific, social, economic, environmental and cultural importance.

 *as reported to the National Science Foundation